 Uber and Lyft routinely dispute whether their drivers were "on duty" at the time of a crash.
 This dispute can dramatically affect which policy applies and how much you can recover.
 We investigate driver status thoroughly to ensure the correct coverage tier applies.

 Both Uber and Lyft divide driver activity into coverage periods that determine which insurance policy responds to a crash.
-Understanding these periods is essential to knowing what compensation you can pursue.
+Understanding these periods is essential to knowing what compensation you can pursue — and why having an attorney verify the driver's status matters.

 | Period | Driver Status | Coverage Available |